maxnovozhenin/rsschool-cv/cv.md

  # Maxim Novozhenin

- Contact Info: *email:novozhenin.maxim@gmail.com*
+ Contact Info:
+ *email:novozhenin.maxim@gmail.com*

  ## Summary
 My goal is to become a great full stack software engineer.
 For this, I study the combinations Java + Spring and JavaScript + Node.js.
-I like programming because it is both practical knowledge and a creative profession.
-	I learn quickly, approach business responsibly.
+I like programming because it is both practical knowledge and a creative profession.I learn quickly, approach business responsibly.

  ## Skills